-Proposals which cause harm to the special historical or architectural fabric and interest of listed buildings and Scheduled Monuments and their settings will not be supported.
+Proposals which cause harm to the structure or setting of listed buildings or Scheduled Monuments will be determined in accordance with the National Planning Policy Framework.
 Proposals, including changes of use, which enable the appropriate and sensitive restoration and re-use of listed buildings, will be supported.
-All proposals must preserve the important physical fabric and settings of listed buildings and Scheduled Monuments.